 Any TAGT Member in good standing, who meets the board service requirements, may apply for Board service by completing the online application form by April 15, 2022.
 Additionally, TAGT members may nominate others who they believe would be an asset to the Board.
 These nominees will also be asked to complete the Board application, if interested, by April 15, 2022.
 TAGT members may apply to serve on the Board without a nomination.

 The Leadership Development Committee (LDC) will review all applications.
-Based on a needs assessment, the LDC will prepare a slate of nominees based on experience, background, and geographic diversity.
+Based on a needs assessment, candidate application, and, for selected candidates, an interview, the LDC will prepare a slate of nominees based on experience, background, and geographic diversity.
 The recommended slate will be distributed to TAGT membership.
 In accordance with the TAGT Elections Procedures, any TAGT member in good standing may declare him- or herself a candidate for an open position on the TAGT Board before the process is finalized.
 In order to self-declare, a member must submit an online application no later than 30 days after slate is announced to the Leadership Development Chair.
 More information will be posted after slate is announced.
-Board of Directors will be installed at giftED21 in Dallas and will begin service in January 2022.
+Board of Directors will be installed at giftED22 in Houston and will begin service in January 2023.

 By policy, the TAGT Leadership Development Committee is charged with the task of thoroughly reviewing all applications for service on the TAGT Board of Directors and determining a slate of nominees which reflect a range of experience and background based on a needs assessment.
 The committee’s recommendation for the open 2023 Board positions will be announced by May 13.
 In accordance with the TAGT Elections Procedures, any TAGT member in good standing may declare him- or herself a candidate for an open position on the TAGT Board before the process is finalized.
 In order to self-declare, a member must submit a letter postmarked no later than June 5, 2022, to the Leadership Development Chair at the TAGT Headquarters address along with the following: